 Inside: Have you seen articles teaching how to declutter your home in a weekend?
-Here are five reasons this is really NOT a good idea.
-Plus a simple decluttering process to follow over a few weeks (or months), instead.
+Here are five reasons this is really not a good idea.
+I offer a simple, alternative decluttering process to follow over a few weeks (or months), instead.

 Every so often I come across a blog post about how to declutter your whole house in a weekend.
 It sounds so appealing.